VMBlakelock/bouquetnblooms/README.md

  - log into the site easily.
  - log out successfully.
  - have buttons to click to login, log out and submit data.
- - be able to add services to my basket.
+ - be able to add products to my basket.
- - review the services in my basket before purchasing.
+ - review the products in my basket before purchasing.
  - safe and secure area where I can add confidential data and payment details.
- - receive and email when I’ve purchased something.
+ - receive an email when I’ve purchased something.
- - be able to cancel a subsrciption if I change my mind.
+ - be able to cancel an order if I change my mind.
  - be notified of all my interactive actions.
+ - Have the option to subscribe to the site and have a product delivered monthly.

 ### Admin User

 As an admin user I want to:
 - have full access to the site to ensure all content is viable.
-- have access to be able to add more subscription offers to the site.
+- have access to be able to add more products and offers to the site.
 - edit any content posted by me.